SargamS/SargamS/README.md

 - 👋 Hey, I’m **Sargam** — I build cool digital stuff, break it accidentally, and then pretend it was all part of the plan.
 - 💡 Love solving **real-world problems** (after at least 3 cups of coffee ☕).
 - 💻 Enjoy **contributing to open source** — because nothing says “fun weekend” like 47 merge conflicts.
-- 🔍 Currently **figuring out Data Structures and Algorithms** — which basically means staring at code until it either works… or I do.
+- 🔍 Currently **figuring out Data Structures & Algorithms** — which basically means staring at code until it either works… or I do.

 ## 🧠 Tech Stack